-NOTE: Depending on the model, the monitor might be capable of supporting VGA, HDMI, or DisplayPort inputs.
+- NOTE: Depending on the model, the monitor might be capable of supporting VGA, USB Type-C, HDMI, or DisplayPort inputs.
 The video mode is determined by the video cable used.
 The monitor automatically determines which inputs have valid video signals.
 You can select the inputs through the OSD menu.
 The monitor ships with select cables.
-Not all cables shown in this section are included with the monitor.

-- 1. Place the monitor in a convenient, well-ventilated location near the computer. - 2.
-Connect a video cable. - NOTE: The monitor automatically determines which inputs have valid video signals. - Connect one end of a VGA cable to the VGA port on the rear of the monitor and the other end to the VGA port on the source device.
+Not all cables shown in this section are included with the monitor. - 1.
+Place the monitor in a convenient, well-ventilated location near the computer. - 2.
+Connect a video cable. - NOTE: Except for USB Type-C input, the monitor automatically determines which inputs have valid video signals.
+You must manually select USB Type-C input.
+To select any input, including USB Type-C, open the OSD menu and select Input. - Connect one end of a DisplayPort cable to the DisplayPort connector on the rear of the monitor and the other end to the DisplayPort connector on the source device.